Different Types of Sarees in India You Must Know About

 Tant sarees from West Bengal are designed for comfort.
 They are lightweight, breathable, and easy to manage.

-If you’re looking for something practical, a cotton blend saree inspired by Tant styles works wonderfully.
+If you’re looking for something practical, a cotton silk saree inspired by Tant styles works wonderfully.
 Among the different types of sarees, this one is ideal for daily wear and warm climates.

 Patola sarees are known for their complex weaving technique, where both the warp and weft threads are dyed before weaving.
 This makes them one of the most intricate different types of sarees.